Requirements for packaging

 Do you make, buy, or sell packaging?
 In the Netherlands there are rules you must comply with.
 As a manufacturer or importer of packaging or packed products, you are responsible for managing the packaging until the waste phase.
-This is called producer responsibility.
-You must comply with the regulations from the 2014 Packaging Management Decree (Besluit Beheer Verpakkingen).
+This is called extended producer responsibility.
+You must comply with the rules under the 2014 Packaging Management Decree (Besluit Beheer Verpakkingen).

 What is considered packaging?